In this article I describe process of writing of simple cross-platform HTTP proxy.

 > cmake . > make

-and after compilation you'll get proxy-asio-async executable, that you can run from
+and after compilation you'll get proxy-asio-async

 command line.
 This program accepts only one argument — number of threads, that will